Off-campus Resources

 Electronic Book Readers – handheld, wireless reading devices that download anything you need to read (newspapers, magazines, books, etc.).
 Many also have screen-reading features.
 Examples include

-Ginger is an advanced spell checker, picks up context clues in your sentences to help with spell check
+is a AI software that picks up context clues in your sentences to help with grammar and spell check

 is a brainstorming program that allows you to create papers in a concept map format first, then turn it directly into outline form, in order to write full paragraphs.
 You can also use it to outline book chapters or notes.